tranpaulyn/ChattyApp/README.md

 ### Usage

 Open the Client Side folder and the Server Side folder.
-Install the dependencies and start the server on two seperate terminals.
+Install the dependencies for each folder.
+In two seperate terminals npm start the Client Side folder and the Server Side folder.

 ```
 npm install